Harrison Bader Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff is 21st in MLB with a collective 8.4 strikeouts per nine innings.

-- The Cubs' 4.02 team ERA ranks 12th across all MLB pitching staffs.
+- The Cubs have a 3.97 team ERA that ranks 11th among all MLB pitching staffs.

-- The Cubs allow the first-fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to give up the first-fewest home runs in baseball (83 total, one per game).

-- The right-hander last pitched on Sunday against the Cleveland Guardians, when he went five innings, allowing five earned runs while giving up seven hits.
+- In his last time out on Monday against the Milwaukee Brewers, the left-hander threw 3 2/3 innings, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.